Campaign of the Month: October 2017

 Status: Monument Law ••••

-The “lead” partner at Monument since 2016, Caroline’s role was originally assumed to be primarily as a bridge with several high profile clients she had relationships with—especially given her limited physical presence at the firm.
-Some went so far as to joke that she was the only there for that purpose, or that her association with the firm was a vanity piece for a spoiled rich girl.
-Few of those jokes survived into 2017, by which time she’d established a reputation not only as a frightful savant that could quote applicable case law from memory, but also as Monument’s hardball negotiator brought in when a settlement was absolutely required.
-Though her trial history is limited (some whisper non-existent, despite her name attached to many cases associated with the firm) few opposing counsels are eager to sit across from her at the negotiating table.
-Works irregular schedules around an array of responsibilities, but most frequently seen in the office on the second shift into the evening.
+The “lead” partner at Monument since 2016, Caroline’s role was originally assumed to be a bridge with several high-profile clients she had relationships with.
+Her limited physical presence at the firm only reinforced this.
+Some employees joked that she was the only there for that purpose, or that her association with the firm was a vanity piece for a spoiled rich girl.
+Few of those jokes survived into 2017.
+By then, she’d established a reputation not only as a frightful savant who could quote applicable case law from memory, but also as Monument’s hardball negotiator.
+When a settlement was absolutely required, Malveaux-Devillers was the partner brought in.
+Her trial history is limited and some whisper non-existent, despite her name attached to many cases associated with the firm.
+Still, few opposing counsels are eager to sit across from her at the negotiating table.
+Malveaux-Devillers works irregular schedules around an array of responsibilities.
+She’s most frequently seen in the office on the second shift into the evening.

 Status: Monument Law •••